Yonghongwei/Gradient-Centralization/README.md

 * 2020/04/14:Release the code of GC on MMdetection and update some tables of experimental results.

 * 2020/05/07:Release the code of GC on Person ReID and show some results on Market1501.

+* 2020/08/08:Release the code of some advanced optimizers with GC.
 ***

 ## Citation